Content writing is hard.

 That’s because Google looks for more than just “great content” these days.

-Google wants expert, authoritative content written by trustworthy sources.
-And in this guide, we’ll show you exactly how to do that.
+Google wants expert, authoritative content written by trustworthy sources with experience on the topic.
+In this guide, we’ll show you exactly how to do that.

 - Demonstrating expertise with accessible, high-level content